Note: If you click a link on this page, then go on to make a purchase, we may receive a commission but at no extra cost to you

 Summary

-Labradors are not bred as ratters, but they still do have the instincts of dogs.
-This means that they are likely to kill rats if they encounter them.
-Labradors have been bred for centuries to work with humans, so they are very good at following commands.
+Labradors have been bred to work with humans for centuries, so they are very good at following commands.
 Other dog breeds (such as Terriers) are better ratters than Labrador retrievers.

 If you own a labrador and plan to adopt a pet rat, make sure to introduce them slowly to each other.
 It is recommended that you keep the animals separated at all times!
 Keep in mind; Labradors are capable of killing rats.